 In Tuscany, you have a lot of budget-friendly options for fun outings; you just have to find them!
 We had the experience of a lifetime at an organic wine and olive oil tasting in Chianti (region within Tuscany) for $30 USD total!

-That’s right, $30 USD got us an almost four hour tour of an old villa and vineyard during harvest time in September.
-It ended with a fantastic tasting and some mingling with fellow travelers.
+That’s right, $30 USD got us a four hour tour of an old villa and vineyard during harvest time in September.
+It ended with a fantastic tasting and some nice chat time with fellow travelers.
 The hosts were incredible, warmly welcoming us and ensuring we had a wonderful time.

 So, yes, you don’t have to shell out a ton of money in Tuscany in order to have an amazing time!

 All it requires is some research ahead of time on your part and you can make memorable experiences happen on a budget!

 Don’t forget about free walking tours!
 These are a very budget-friendly way to get the layout and history of a city.
 These will be more common in the more traveled cities.

 How to Get Around Tuscany on a Budget

 Nothing screams “I’m a budget traveler!” like lugging your bags around on buses, trains, trams, subways, you get the idea.
 And let’s be real, it gets pretty exhausting and sometimes you’d kill for a taxi or Uber or a personal travel chauffeur.
 Wouldn’t that be nice?

 However, Tuscany (Italy in general) is good for convenient public transport and one that budget travel seekers should take advantage of!